ondraz/cookiecutter-pypackage-jupyter-book/book/pypi_release_checklist.md

 ## For Every Release

 1. Check out release branch, merge all changes from master/main to release
-1. Update `HISTORY.md` - Be noticed that github workflow will generate a changelog for you automatically.
+1. Update `history.md` - Be noticed that github workflow will generate a changelog in `changelog.md` for you automatically.
 1. Commit the changes:
     ```bash
     git add HISTORY.md